Chiranjeevi1311/Chiranjeevi1311/README.md

-I am chiranjeevi
+-I am chiranjeevi
-I am intrested in
+-I am intrested in
-I am currently learning python
+-I am currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...